AlessandroLovo/REA-Veros/README.md

     1. `python.sh`: script that loads the modules necessary for running python
     2. for every model you want to run, a script `<model_name>.sh` that loads the modules for running that model

-2. (optional) `defaults.sh`: script that sets default values for the environment variables used by `rea.sh`.
-If you then provide a different value as option when you run `rea.sh`, this one will override the default one set by `defaults.sh`
+2. (optional) `defaults.sh`: script that sets cluster specific default values for the environment variables used by `rea.sh`.
+As for the model defaults, If you then provide a different value as option when you run `rea.sh`, this one will override the default one set by `defaults.sh`.

 As an example look at folder `clusters/hpc` and its content.